-Beginning with providing for the critical needs of the homeless, HFM moves men and women who qualify for the new 4-phased Transitional Internship Program (TIP) through a step by step process, preparing them to become self-sufficient.
+Beginning with providing for the critical needs of the homeless, HFM moves men and women who qualify into the Transitional Internship Program (TIP) through a step by step process, preparing them to become self-sufficient.

-Services include life skills, job-readiness, veterans’ programs, addiction recovery, legal and financial assistance, medical care and job placement.
+Services include life skills, job-readiness, veterans’ programs, addiction recovery, legal and financial assistance, medical care and job placement referal.

-Now in its 11th year, HFM continues to develop innovative programs, not only for the homeless, but also for those who reside in the Paseo West Corridor.
-With the expansion of its medical, dental and eye care services in 2014 and its Paseo West Community Garden (launched spring 2013), the health and nutrition of all its low income neighbors is being addressed.
+Hope Faith MInistries continues to develop innovative programs, not only for the homeless, but also for those who reside in the Paseo West Corridor.
+With the expansion of its medical, dental and eye care services in 2014 and its Paseo West Community Garden (launched spring 2013), the health and nutrition needs of the local community are being addressed.

 While "point-in-time" surveys show an encouraging downward trend in individuals and families in homeless shelters and living on the street, an article in the Huffington Post notes, “The National Center on Family Homelessness reported that 1 in 45 children experience homelessness each year.
 This number amounts to a staggering 1.6 million children in America.
 Reports also indicate that 71 percent of homeless children are "doubled up" (living with friends, family or nonrelatives for economic reasons), placing them among the 6.8 million people who stay in living situations they do not control.
 As such, they could eventually find themselves in a shelter or ultimately on the street.”